LaifsV1/Hobbit-PDNF/README.md

 `Hobbit-PDNF` is a bounded verification tool for bisimulation of higher-order terms based on [`Hobbit`](https://github.com/LaifsV1/Hobbit).

-It implements *Pushdown Normal-Form Bisimulation*, which that takes inspiration from *Pushdown Systems* to design a *Stackless Labelled Transition System* without loss of precision, which sits at the core of this verification tool.
+It implements [*Pushdown Normal-Form Bisimulation*](https://arxiv.org/pdf/2311.01325) from the paper published at LICS 2024.
+It takes inspiration from *Pushdown Systems* to design a *Stackless Labelled Transition System* without loss of precision, which sits at the core of this verification tool.
 By being *stackless*, the technique is fully abstract for contextual equivalence while also decidable for a class of program terms that can reach configurations of unbounded size, so long as the source of unboundedness is the call stack.

 A script is provided to run all the examples:
 ```